- Counting calories doesn’t keep track of nutrients

 The school cafeteria was buffet-style so counting calories with any accuracy was out of the question.
 But having a goal that was greater than losing weight (discovering my interests and working on them) made it easier for me to let go of all my diet rules, tips and tricks.

-Instead of counting calories I blindly ate 3 roughly balanced meals made mostly of whole foods.
+So instead of counting calories I blindly ate 3 roughly balanced meals made mostly of whole foods.

 Initially I only felt comfortable eating exactly what had been planned.
 But eventually I became more flexible.